4 White Hat Link Building Techniques That Drive Authority

 PR link building strategies are a great way to generate links from authoritative publications at scale.

-The way it works is that you create something newsworthy and then send press releases to journalists and writers with information about the story.
+The way it works is that you create something newsworthy and then pitch to journalists and writers with information about the story.

 When done right, you can generate hundreds of links from top publications in a very short period.